-Sound Symposium is a production of Sound Arts Initiative, Inc. In addition to the biennial symposium, Sound Arts produces Night Music, a monthly improvisational music series at The Ship Pub; ONSOUND, a shorter biennial festival that focuses on a style, genre, or theme; and Echo Village, a multi-disciplinary event at the MUN Botanical Garden.
-And as always, keep your ears tuned to the harbour throughout the year to catch special renditions of Harbour Symphonies.
+Sound Symposium is a production of Sound Arts Initiatives, Inc. In addition to the biennial symposium, Sound Arts produces Night Music, a monthly improvisational music series at The Ship Pub; ONSOUND, a biennial festival with a distinct focus; Echo Village, a multi-disciplinary event at the MUN Botanical Garden; and satellite events throughout the year such as Drone Day.
+As always, keep your ears tuned to the harbour throughout the year to catch special renditions of the Harbour Symphony!

 Board of Directors